-Each QCL being manufactured on a dedicated chip, these integrated on a 3\2 matrix support, the laser emission occurs at different position for different QCLs within the same source.
+Each QCL being manufactured on a dedicated chip, these integrated on a 32 matrix support, the laser emission occurs at different position for different QCLs within the same source.
 Note that emission from different QCLs is not simultaneous.
 Moreover, the emission from a QCL is naturally divergent.

 The source is a powerful tool of multi-band THz emission.
 However, its intrinsic multi-laser architecture imposes an added complexity to those experimental setups requiring simple and fast switching between the different frequencies offered by the source.
+In order to spatially stabilize and collimate the laser emission and thus fully exploit the potential of TeraCascade1000, Lytid designed the auto-alignment module.